The Shadow Returns

 The Shadow Returns is a 1946 American comedy crime film directed by Phil Rosen and starring Kane Richmond, Barbara Read, and Tom Dugan.
 It features the pulp-fiction character The Shadow, already a popular hero of novels and a radio show.
 It was the first in a series of three films released by Monogram Pictures in 1946 starring Richmond in the role.

 Plot

-Private detective Lamont Cranston steps in to solve a murder for the police with the assistance of his alter ego, The Shadow.
+Private detective Lamont Cranston steps in to solve a murder for the police with the assistance of his alter ego.
+People are literally flying off balconies to their deaths as Lamont Cranston, aka the Shadow, tries to make sense out of a confusing jumble of murders, disappearances, jewels that aren't jewels, hidden laboratories and secret formulas.